 Graduate and professional schools around the country recognize a degree from UC Davis as a sign of educational excellence.
-That's why 86 percent of all UC Davis students applying to graduate school attend their first or second-choice institution.
+That's why more than 80 percent of all UC Davis students applying to graduate school attend their first or second-choice institution.
 Learn more about how we can help you prepare for graduate study in your chosen field.

 A master’s degree in business administration (MBA) is your passport to challenging upper-level positions in professional administration and management.
 Companies from the Fortune 500 to tiny start-ups are eager to hire managers with proven training and knowledge of today’s fast-moving economy.

 Most professional business schools require you to take only a few core courses as an undergraduate.
 These typically include accounting, economics, calculus and statistics.
 Business schools also seek candidates with well-developed communication, analytical and organizational skills.
 In addition to your coursework and GPA, business schools will evaluate your scores on the Graduate Management Admission Test (GMAT) and your work experience.
 Our Internship and Career Center can help match you with the perfect internship opportunity to develop real-world work skills that will make you a more attractive candidate for business school admission.
 Visit Pre-MBA Advising for more information on MBA programs.